saphetor/varsome-api-client-python/README.md

 ### How to get an API key

+To obtain an API key please [contact us](mailto:support@saphetor.com)

-You are generally not required to have an API key to use the API but, without one, the number of requests you will be able to issue will be limited.
+You can use the API without an API key, but performance and the number of queries will be limited in order to safeguard our platform's reliability.

 You will also not be able to perform batch requests without an API key.

-To obtain an API key please [contact us](mailto:support@saphetor.com)

 ### How to run the tests